 The other type of volunteer on the project is short term.
 These volunteers come out for between two weeks and three months.
-Two week volunteers are not really encouraged as they are not able to build the rapport with the teachers, however, where the same volunteer comes out a couple of times a year for a few weeks at a time, this seems to work as the teachers are able to build a relationship.
-Working in this way further allows the teachers to remain in control of their teaching situation and practice what they have learnt in the interim.
-In order to sustain the learning and support teachers who are more comfortable returning to their traditional methods, the project facilitators have started making monthly visits to the pre-primary teachers who are the main focus of the short term inputs.
-They are also able to feedback to the volunteer their findings to help in the development of the next input sessions.
+Two week volunteers are not really encouraged as they are not able to build the rapport with the teachers.
+However, where the same volunteer comes out a couple of times a year for a few weeks at a time, this seems to work as the teachers are able to build a relationship.
+Working in this way further allows the teachers to remain in control of their teaching situation and practise what they have learnt in the interim.